SteveYurongSu/incubator-eventmesh/.github/ISSUE_TEMPLATE/question.md

 ---
 name: 🤔 Question
-about: I have a question that isn't answered in docs or discussion.
+about: I have a question that isn't answered in docs or discussions.
-labels: 'type: question'
+labels: 'question'
 ---

 ## Question

 <!--
-Describe your question here:D
+Describe your question here :D
 -->